traefik/traefik/docs/content/middlewares/stripprefix.md

 For instance, `/products` also matches `/products/shoes` and `/products/shirts`.

-If your backend is serving assets (e.g., images or Javascript files), it can use the `X-Forwarded-Prefix` header to properly construct relative URLs.
+If your backend is serving assets (e.g., images or JavaScript files), it can use the `X-Forwarded-Prefix` header to properly construct relative URLs.
 Using the previous example, the backend should return `/products/shoes/image.png` (and not `/images.png`, which Traefik would likely not be able to associate with the same backend).

 ### `forceSlash`